maybeimspiderman/website-Isaiah/README.md

 I also do 3D Printing.
 If your interested you can visit my business link at https://precision3-d.com/

-You can visit my friend page on my website here: https://maybeimspiderman.github.io/website-maybeimspiderman/Aladdin
+You can view my friend page here https://maybeimspiderman.github.io/website-maybeimspiderman/Aladdin